immutable2022/Go/README.md

 A multi request tool

 usage:
-java -jar Requester.jar true address.txt
+java -jar Requester.jar false address.txt

 first parameter:

 if true, prints URLs to the console (less efficient CPU usage)

-if false, no URLs are printed (better CPU performance)
+if false, no URLs are printed (better CPU performance); you can see what's happening by running htop on the command line.

 second parameter: